|Nutrition Facts (per serving)|

 Curry powder is easier to make than you think, and the taste is so much better than store-bought powders, which, unless you're lucky enough to find an organic blend, usually contain bulking ingredients as well as preservatives (which you won't find listed on the package).
-This recipe shows you how to make your own so you can be sure it's fresh-tasting as well as healthy—and you can adjust the spiciness of it according to your preference.
+This recipe shows you how to make your own so you can be sure it's fresh-tasting as well as healthy.

 Most Thai curries are made from a spice paste rather than curry powder, but this isn't to say Thai cooks don't use curry powder—they do.
 Using a curry powder rather than a paste means the curry is quick and easy to make—many of the roadside curries in Thailand are made this way.
 The following recipe creates one of the best curry powders you'll ever try and makes for superior tasting curries or curry-flavored dishes such as this easy classic curry chicken.

 1 tablespoon ground turmeric